Tort vs No-Fault Insurance: Which System Does Your State Use?

 Limited Tort vs. Full Tort in PA and NJ

-Pennsylvania and New Jersey are the two most prominent states that give drivers a direct choice between full tort and limited tort at the time of purchase.
+Pennsylvania and New Jersey are two prominent states that give drivers a direct choice between full tort and limited tort at the time of purchase.
 This decision is arguably the most important one on your entire policy — and it's frequently misunderstood.
+You can dive deeper into this decision in our dedicated full tort vs. limited tort guide.

 Full Tort